kenchuks44/Decoupling-CI-from-CD/README.md

 To begin, we create Terraform code to create EC2 instance and deploy Jenkins on it.
 Next, we authenticate to our AWS aaccount through AWS CLI, then create a Jenkins pipeline to deploy EKS cluster.

 ## Step 1: Setup pre-requisites
 Create an S3 bucket to serve as the remote backend.
-Having a remote backend to store terraform statefile, we eliminate possible conflict that could emanate from multiple modification of the file simultaneously as remote backend offers state locking which ensures only person makes changes to the terraform statefile at a time.
+By having a remote backend to store terraform statefile, we eliminate possible conflict that could emanate from multiple modification of the file simultaneously as remote backend offers state locking which ensures only person makes changes to the terraform statefile at a time.
 Secondly, we create a key pair through the console which will be used to remotely access our EC2 instance

 ![Screenshot (356)](https://github.com/kenchuks44/Deploying-EKS-cluster-using-Terraform-and-Jenkins/assets/88329191/ceaeff14-defb-4515-84ec-b157c89bf5ef)